otp.run#

 • time_as_nsec (bool) – Outputs timestamps up to nanoseconds granularity (defaults to False: by default we output timestamps in microseconds granularity)

-• treat_byte_arrays_as_strings (bool) – Outputs byte arrays as strings (defaults to True)
+• treat_byte_arrays_as_strings (bool) – Outputs byte arrays as strings (defaults to True) Not supported for WebAPI mode.

 • output_matrix_per_field (bool) – Changes output format to list of matrices per field.
+Not supported for WebAPI mode.

 • output_structure (otp.Source.OutputStructure, optional) –